 Some Magistrates will require offenders to attend court instead of dealing with the matter in their absence.
 In this case, you will be notified of a later date in which you are to attend court.

 If you have entered a plea of not guilty and the Magistrate proceeds to deal with your matter, they will set down a date for your hearing.
 They will also allocate a duration for the hearing.

 If you have entered a plea of guilty and the Magistrate proceeds to deal with your matter, they will sentence you in your absence.

-If you've completed a written notice of pleading an been sentenced in your absence, you cannot seek to have the matter re-determined in your presence in the Local Court (unlike in the case of an annulment application).
+If you’ve completed a written notice of pleading and have been sentenced in your absence, you cannot seek to have the matter re-determined in your presence in the Local Court (unlike in the case of an annulment application).
 You can however appeal the conviction and sentence.